calvinabensonjr/doPortal/README.md

 3. Open up the terminal, then type `npm install` in the terminal
   4. Next, type `node server.js` in the terminal, to run the server
   5. Enter `localhost:2222` into the browser, then hit enter

+  `User Creation`:
+1. To create a user, simply click sign up , from the nav in the top right corner.
+2. Fill out the form.
+3. Hit submit at the bottom of the form.
  ---

  <!-- Have fun testing and improving it! 😎 -->